rizqi-maulidi/Rizqi-Maulidi/README.md

 <h1 align="center">Hi there, I'm Rizqi Maulidi 👋</h1>

 🎓 I'm a Data Enthusiast and a mathematics graduate from UIN Syarif Hidayatullah Jakarta
-💼 Currently internship at Naradata ID
+💼 Currently work at Naradata ID
-🔬 Aspiring Data Scientist and Machine Learning Engineer
+🔬 Data Scientist and Machine Learning Engineer
 📚 Passionate about unlocking insights and solving problems through Data and AI

 ---